If you find vskill useful, give it a star on GitHub→

 bash

-npx vskill remove <skill>
+npx vskill@latest remove <skill>

 bash

-npx vskill remove remotion-best-practices
+npx vskill@latest remove remotion-best-practices

 vskill update [skill]